crav12345/crav12345/README.md

 </p>
 <hr/>
 <h2>About</h2>
 <p>Hello!
 I'm Christopher Ravosa, a software developer from the United States.
 I have a <em>B.S. in Computer Science</em> and an <em>M.S. in Software Development</em>, both from <a href="https://www.marist.edu/" target="_blank">Marist College</a>.
-I've spent time in the video game industry as a developer on <em>Call of Duty: Vanguard</em> and <em>The Last of Us</em>, but I do all sorts of coding!
+I've worked with award winning teams at companies like Sony PlayStation, Activision Publishing, and Major League Baseball!
 I'm always working on a bunch of side projects in the areas of interest listed below, but feel free to reach out if you think I'd make a good addition to your team.
-Please check out some of my work here on GitHub and visit my <a href="https://www.chrisravosa.com" target="_blank">website</a> to learn a little more about me!</p>
+Please check out some of my work here on GitHub and visit my <a href="https://crav12345.github.io/ChrisRavosa.com/" target="_blank">website</a> to learn a little more about me!</p>
 <h3>Email: Christopher.Ravosa99@gmail.com</h3>
 <h2>Areas of Interest</h2>
 <ul>